Last updated on April 29th, 2019

-The Republic of Belarus is a country located in Central Europe.
+Belarus, officially the Republic of Belarus, formerly known by its Russian name Byelorussia or Belorussia, is a landlocked country in Eastern Europe.
+It has an area of 207,600 square km.
+Minsk is its capital and largest city.
+Belarusian and Russian are the official languages of Belarus.
+Belarusian ruble (BYN) is its official currency.
+Its five land bordering countries are Latvia, Lithuania, Poland, Russia, and Ukraine.
+The inhabitants or natives of this region are called Belarusian.
 People from the country are known for being good-humoured, friendly and kind.
 The country has patiently endured endless war, but it values peace.
 Let’s explore more about this country with the following 47 interesting facts!

 Facts about Belarus’ history, geography, economy, people and sports